The day itself

 The Wedding

 The big one.
 Ceremony, dinner, and dancing at Lilah.
 Come hungry.
-There will be lots of eating, featuring some of Leah and Justin's favorite food in the city.
+There's a lot of eating ahead, with some of our favorite food in the city on the table.

 RSVP